daniel-sintef/aiidalab-uc3/README.md

 If you know the Project Access Token (PAT) available to get read access to the AiiDA plugin repository on the Fraunhofer GitLab instance for the MarketPlace project, this approach is for you.

 Store the PAT in a file called `.mp_gitlab_token` in the root of this repository locally.

+Now you have two options:

+1. Use the custom [`Dockerfile`](Dockerfile), or
+2. Use the standard AiiDAlab Docker stack from Docker Hub.

-Then run the following command:
+For the first option, run the following command:

 ```shell
 docker build --secret id=mp_gitlab_token,src=.mp_gitlab_token -t aiidalab_mp_uc3 .